Divyansh0980/Skill_to_job/readme.md

    ```bash
    git commit -m "feat: Add some amazing feature"
    ```
-3. Push to your branch and open a Pull Request against the `master` branch.
+3. Push to your branch and open a Pull Request.

 If you find any bugs or have feature ideas, please open an issue first to discuss it!